tasai511/Dragon_Radar/README.md

 - The location of the Dragon Ball is constantly updated on the radar screen, centered on the current location.
 - Pressing the button toggles between "Zoomed-In" and "Zoomed-Out" mode.
 - In the Zoomed-Out mode, the distance from the current location to the farthest Dragon Ball is displayed, and the scale is automatically adjusted accordingly.
-- In Zoomed-In mode, the scale is fixed at 40m radius, and the nearest Dragon Ball is locked and the distance to it is displayed.
+- In Zoomed-In mode, the scale is fixed at a 40m radius, the nearest Dragon Ball is locked and the distance to it is displayed.
 - The distance and direction are used to find the Dragon Ball.
-- When you get close to the locked Dragon Ball within 5m radius, you can get the Dragon Ball.
+- When you get close to the locked Dragon Ball within a 5m radius, you can get the Dragon Ball.
 - When you collect 7 Dragon Balls, a dragon appears on the screen.

-Dragon Balls are not always found on the side of the road, but sometimes they are in someone's house or in the middle of a field, and you cannot get close to them.
+Dragon Balls are not always found on the side of the road, but sometimes they are in someone's house or the middle of a field, and you cannot get close to them.
 In such cases, "shuffle" is used.

 - If you press and hold the button while in the "Zoomed-In" mode, the locked Dragon Ball will fly to a different location.
 (Can be used up to 7 times).